 APPROVAL OF DIRECTORS

 The contents and the sending of this Circular have been approved by the directors of the Corporation.

-G. Douglas Goodfellow Secretary Dated at Delson, Quebec June 5, 2020
+G. Douglas Goodfellow Chairman of the Board Dated at Delson, Quebec May 5, 2021 Appendix A - By-law No. 2021-1